-Each time an SSN is requested, the individual must be informed that disclosure is mandatory for eligibility determination, how the number will be used and under what statutory or other authority the number is being requested.
+W-2 agencies must only use SSNs and personally identifiable information for the direct administration of the program.
+Each time a FEP requests a SSN, the FEP must inform the individual that disclosure is mandatory for eligibility determination, how the agency will use the number, and under what statutory or other authority the agency is requesting the number.
 A sample statement follows: